FredHutch/HDC-DataEngineering-SQLSync/docs/getting-started.md

 If you want to have custom logic for assigning begin/end dates to a table, you can edit the code in those functions to work however you want.
 That includes loading from a date/state table, if that will help.

+**Change GlobalInformationSchema**

+Before you can run any diff or sync processes, you need to update the dbo.GlobalInformationSchema view to include the database(s) you want to use for both source *and* target databases.
+There are examples in the view code.

 ### Pick Names for Things